Walnut Township, Barton County, Kansas

 Walnut Township is a township in Barton County, Kansas, United States.
 As of the 2010 census, its population was 403.

+History

 Walnut Township was organized in 1876.

 Geography

 Walnut Township (T18S R15W) covers an area of 35.93 sqmi and contains two incorporated settlements: Albert and Olmitz.
 According to the USGS, it contains one cemetery, Saint Anthony.

 The streams of Boot Creek and Dry Creek run through this township.